 Milk Frog Caging

 A standard 20-gallon aquarium is large enough for one or two adult milk frogs while a larger enclosure that measures 24”L x 18”D x 24”H is big enough for a group of five.
 Juveniles should be housed in smaller enclosures such as 10-gallon aquariums so that they can be monitored more easily.
-Use a screen cover to offer good ventilation.
+Use a screen cover, such as the Zilla Fresh Air Screen Cover, to offer good ventilation.

-A substrate of moist paper towels or sphagnum moss can be used, although some people prefer to skip a substrate altogether and simply directly clean the bottom of the enclosure.
-Milk frogs are highly arboreal and in nature rarely if ever come down from their home in the trees.
+A substrate of moist paper towels or sphagnum moss, such as the Zilla Fir & Sphagnum Peat Moss Mix Reptile Bedding can be used, although some people prefer to skip a substrate altogether and simply directly clean the bottom of the enclosure.
+Milk frogs are highly arboreal and in nature rarely if ever come down from their home in the trees which is why they require extra habitat and frog supplies.
 Provide perches above ground such as cork bark, bamboo poles, or sections of PVC pipe.
-Artificial or live plants can also be used.
+Artificial plants or live plants can also be used.
 If using live plants, opt for sturdy varieties like large-leafed types of Philodendron or big Neoregelia sp. bromeliads.

 In the wild, milk frogs breed in and spend much of their time around large water-filled tree holes.
 In captivity, a big water dish will serve this purpose.
 Change the water daily and only use tap water that has had chlorines or chloramines removed first.
 The entire enclosure should be cleaned every few weeks.
 Avoid using soaps or detergents when cleaning the cage and instead use hot water to help remove waste if necessary.